connorwarme/memory-game/README.md

 # [Memory: NBA Edition!](https://connorwarme.github.io/memory-game/)
 ![preview](https://github.com/connorwarme/memory-game/blob/main/screenshots/main.png?raw=true "preview main")

-* test your fandom!
+Test your fandom!
 To score, click on a team logo.
 But you're only allowed to click on each logo one time!
-Best possible score is 30 - legendary.
+Best possible score is 30 - legendary status.
 How do you rank?

 ## objectives
 * use React w/ functional components, hooks
 * make it responsive for various screen sizes
-* a project built for The Odin Project: Full-Stack Javascript course
+* a project built for The Odin Project: [Full-Stack Javascript](https://www.theodinproject.com/lessons/node-path-javascript-memory-card) course

 ## reflections
 * the first time that a project has just "clicked" - made sense, felt intuitive to create and implement, which I found encouraging!